 - The amount of rent payable, how often it should be paid, when it should be paid and when it can be legally increased

 - What payments are expected, including council tax, utilities and service charges

 - What services your landlord will provide, such as maintenance of common areas

-- Whether any other bills/ charges are included in the cost of your rent, like council tax or water rates
+- Whether any other bills/charges are included in the cost of your rent, such as council tax or water rates

 - The notice period which you and your landlord need to give each other if the tenancy is to be terminated

-Make sure any deposit given is paid into an accredited deposit scheme, protected under one of the three government approved Tenancy Deposit Protection Schemes.
+Make sure any deposit given is paid into an accredited tenancy deposit scheme, protected under one of the three government-approved Tenancy Deposit Protection Schemes.

 - Landlords are required to join a statutory tenancy deposit scheme, if they take deposits.
 This means that deposits are safeguarded.

 - Tenants will get all or part of their deposit back if they have kept the rental property in good condition and are entitled to get their deposit back.